hihaho/laravel-js-store/README.md

 Laravel Octane will register one instance per request, but only when the singleton is not accessed inside a service provider.
 For this reason it's not possible to push data to the store within a service provider.

-Generally it won't be nesecarry to flush all data between requests, but if you need this behaviour you can flush the data between requests.
+Generally it won't be necessary to flush all data between requests, but if you need this behaviour you can flush the data between requests.
 Any data that is pushed within a service provider won't be available in requests.
 To flush the data between requests you should add the `PrepareStoreForNextOperation::class` listener to the following Octane events in `config/octane.php`:
 - `RequestReceived::class`